Treat Yourself to Exceptional Grand Gold Winning Icewine

 “A Grand Gold is superior to Gold,” said a spokeswoman for Monde Selection.
 “It…means that the product awarded was unanimously recognized by the jurors as exceptional and perfect (faultless).”
 The Grand Gold Monde Selection medal is the highest honor rarely accorded to a wine.

-Jamie talks about Awards
+Winemaker, Jamie Macfarlane talks about his Grand Gold Awards

 Jamie Macfarlane and Karen King share their stories about winning the Grand Gold award two years in a row.